sajswl/encryptonize-core/documentation/docker-hub/README.md

 <img alt="Encryptonize" src="https://raw.githubusercontent.com/cyber-crypt-com/encryptonize-core/master/documentation/imgs/rook-hex.png" width="250">

-Encryptonize&reg; Core is a secure cloud storage solution aimed at making it easy to manage sensitive data across multiple cloud environments while simultaneously removing the need to trust the cloud providers with encryption keys.
-Encryptonize&reg; provides an Encryption Service with a simple gRPC interface that allows multiple workloads or users to store and retrieve data securely using cloud storage, leveraging S3 compatible storage like [Rook](https://rook.io/) with [Ceph](https://ceph.io/) and a PostgreSQL compatible database resilient storage.
+Encryptonize® Core is a secure cloud storage solution aimed at making it easy to manage sensitive data across multiple cloud environments while simultaneously removing the need to trust the cloud providers with encryption keys.
+Encryptonize® provides an Encryption Service with a simple gRPC interface that allows multiple workloads or users to store and retrieve data securely using cloud storage, leveraging S3 compatible storage like [Rook](https://rook.io/) with [Ceph](https://ceph.io/) and a PostgreSQL compatible database resilient storage.

 ## How to Use This Image
-The following  example Docker Compose illustrates how to setup an example Encryptonize® deployment.
+The following Docker Compose file illustrates how to setup an example Encryptonize® deployment.
 It uses [MinIO](https://min.io/) as its objects store and [PostgreSQL](https://www.postgresql.org/) for auth storage.

-TODO: warning unsafe, not persitent
+**Warning**
+The example just illustrates a quick way for trying out Encryptonize® and it not meant for any production usage!
+It's not secure (especially the provided test key material) and doesn't keep any data if the containers are removed.

+For a detailed manual how to securely deploy Encryptonize® check out [the deployment README](https://github.com/cyber-crypt-com/encryptonize-core/blob/master/kubernetes/README.md).

 ```
 version: "3.8"